abrennec/sose20_cc2/06_meshes_shaders/assignments/readme.md

 - void createSpotlightTexture(const ofImage& screenImg)

+> Alternative wording: I the code example screen_grab_tex_shader you can find the CGObjectManager class.
+It contains pseudocode for a function called

+> - void createSpotlightTexture(const ofImage& screenImg).

-Checkout the function for more details and make sure that you understand the code to accomplish this task.
+> Checkout the function for more details and make sure that you understand the code to accomplish this task.

+> Subsequently implement the function.

+> ein vorher/nachher Bild, je achdem wie die lösung aussehen soll wäre super

 ##### 1.1.2 Shader Fix

 Once you process the textures with the shader program, you will notice that the result looks different from the image manipulation solution.

+> das müsste vielleicht schon in 1.1.1. erwähnt werden?

 Try to fix the calculation of the shader mask in the fragment shader.

 If you cannot solve the issue, comment the code: What goes wrong and what needs to be done theoretically to fix the issue?